JhonatanTH7/JhonatanTH7/README.md

 # 💫 About Me:
-Passionate about the world of software development and constantly looking to learn and grow.
-With solid knowledge in technologies such as Java, SpringBoot, HTML5, CSS3, JavaScript, SQL and MySQL databases.
-My experience includes hands-on projects where I have applied this knowledge to create functional and engaging web applications.
+Passionate about the world of software development and in constant search of learning and growth, I have solid knowledge in different technologies such as Java, Spring Boot, JavaScript and SQL databases.
+In addition, I have experience in version management with Git and GitHub.
+As a web developer, I stand out for my ability to collaborate effectively in development teams.
+I have applied my skills in practical projects, creating functional and attractive web applications.
+My commitment to quality and innovation allows me to contribute significantly to any project, ensuring outstanding results and smooth development.

 ## 🌐 Socials: